aurangzaib-danial/aurangzaib-danial.github.io/README.md

-# This is my personal website
-I'm going to have following stuff on my website

-1. Social links
-2. About
-3. Developer Portofolio
+# Personal Website
+This website is for people to get to know me.
+Here you can find my blogs, about, work stuff etc.

+AD Liaqat Khan